SizeCredit/size-solidity/README.md

 #### Variable Pool

-In order to interact with Aave v3, a proxy pattern is employed, which creates user Vault proxies using OpenZeppelin Clone's library to deploy copies on demand.
-This way, each address can have an individual health factor on Aave v3.
-The `Vault` contract is owned by the `Size` contract, which can perform arbitrary calls on behalf of the user.
-For example, when a `deposit` is performed on `Size`, it creates a `Vault`, if needed, which then executes a `supply` on Aave v3.
-This way, all deposited `USDC` can be lent out through variable rates until a fixed-rate loan is matched and created on the orderbook.
+In order to interact with Aave v3, a library is used to track scaled deposits of users, which represent the deposits of underlying borrow tokens divided by the liquidity index at each time.

 #### Oracles